-The 2017 PUMS was designed to include one percent of the housing units and one percent of the non-imputed GQ persons in the United States and Puerto Rico.
+The 2018 PUMS was designed to include one percent of the housing units and one percent of the non-imputed GQ persons in the United States and Puerto Rico.
 The PUMS sample was selected from the full sample ACS records separately for Housing Units (HUs) and GQ persons.
 The PUMS sample sizes were based on the Population Estimates Program estimates for housing units and GQ persons.

 The PUMS sample of persons in households was selected by keeping all persons in selected PUMS HUs.
 The systematic sampling method used sampling intervals chosen to yield roughly a one percent weighted housing unit sample and one percent group quarter person sample.
-The ACS estimates for Housing Units may be found in table B25001 (Housing Units) at: https://factfinder.census.gov/bkmk/table/1.0/en/ACS/17_1YR/B25001/0100000US.04000.
-The ACS estimate for Group Quarters may be found in table B26001 (Group Quarter Population) at: https://factfinder.census.gov/bkmk/table/1.0/en/ACS/17_1YR/B26001/0100000US.04000.
-The ACS estimate for Group Quarters may be found in table B26001 (Group Quarter Population) at: https://factfinder.census.gov/bkmk/table/1.0/en/ACS/17_1YR/B26001/0100000US.04000.
+The ACS estimates for Housing Units may be found in table B25001 (Housing Units).
+The ACS estimate for Group Quarters may be found in table B26001 (Group Quarter Population).
+Data for both tables may be found using https://data.census.gov.